a3-audio/a3-doc/source/development/osc.md

 All parameters are normalized to float [range 0-1]

 ## A³ Core
-### Server/server.py modifies and routes incoming osc to daw
+### Server/server.py modifies and routes incoming OSC to daw

 | SOURCE | DESTINATION (Reaper) | Description |
 | :------| :------------------- | :---------- |